Texas State Highway 78

 State Highway 78 (SH 78) is a state highway that follows surface roads in a predominantly southwest-to-northeast direction in the Dallas area before traveling 90 mi north-northeast to the Oklahoma State border.

 Route description

-The highway's southern terminus is at Interstate 30 in Dallas.
-From there, it follows Grand Avenue along White Rock Lake and then Garland Road into Garland as it passes Interstate 635.
-In downtown Garland, Highway 78 follows the central streets of Avenues B and D before joining Lavon Drive and moving northeastward.
+The highway's southern terminus is at I-30 in Dallas near Fair Park.
+From there, it follows Grand Avenue along White Rock Lake and then Garland Road into Garland as it passes I-635.
+In Downtown Garland, Highway 78 follows the central streets of Avenues B and D before joining Lavon Drive and moving northeastward.

 It continues to the northeast through Sachse and Wylie, crossing between Lake Ray Hubbard and Lake Lavon.
 It passes through Lavon before turning north through Farmersville and Blue Ridge.
 At SH 160, just before SH 121, SH 78 turns east, continuing to Leonard before turning northeast again to Bailey.
 At Bailey, SH 78 turns north and cuts through Bonham (as Center Street) to reach Sowell's Bluff Bridge (a 1938 truss bridge) over the Red River.

 The route continues as Oklahoma State Highway 78 through Durant to its terminus at Tishomingo.